alshishtawy/alshishtawy.github.io/content/pages/about.rst

 Guides
 ======
+- A Guide on how to use an `External Kafka Client with HopsWorks`_
 - Getting Started with `Traffic Flow Analysis`_ of sensor data from Motorway Control System using Spark

 Open Source